SMAPPNYU/smapputil/README.md

 python query_search_tweets.py -i ~/input.json -o ~/output.json -a ~/auth.json -l ~/log.log
 ```

-*returns* a json file that writes to disk with the resulting tweet objects in JSON format

-note: fields `smapp_term` and `smapp_count` are added to each tweet object to tell you which term the tweet war queried for and what its count in the query was.

-note:

-input is json or csv, csv must be a one column csv with `id` as the column:
+*input* input is json or csv, csv must be a one column csv with `id` as the column:

 ```
 id
 12321323